iqbal-lab-org/Mykrobe_tb_workflow/README.md

 experiment=$(basename $project_dir)
 ```

-This will install the required python packages `snakemake` and `docutils` and activate
+This will install the required python package `snakemake` and activate
 the virtual environment.
 You will need to remember to activate and deactivate the
 environment each time